Table of Contents:

 We value the originality of the AAPE institutes who may wish to be flexible in devising their own training analyst programs, within the basic standards.
 As an aid to these projects, we offer examples of both developmental and direct models which are already in practice and are currently under review and study by their institutes as well as by AAPE.

-*The Traditional Direct Model and two examples of a Developmental Model (A and B), along with an Appeals Model, are appended.
+*The Direct Model and two examples of a Developmental Model (A and B), along with an Appeals Model, are appended.
 For Supervising Analyst only, please see the next section (III.)
 Neither Developmental Model A or B provide for Supervising Analyst only.
 Institutes that wish to have a Developmental model for Supervising Analyst only should consult with the TSAC.

-C. Supervising Analyst Appointment Procedure
+III.
+Supervising Analyst Appointment Procedure

 In addition to the criteria listed above in Section I., appointment as a Supervising Analyst only, or as Training and Supervising Analyst requires that: